 And then I saw it.
 On the porch and all over the porch were muddy footprints.
 Small, muddy footprints with little muddy claw marks.
 They were too small and delicate to be dog prints.
 Oh, no, these were another form of pestilence.

 I went to the cornfield and examined the damage.
 Each ear of corn had been carefully peeled back with muddy little feet and each kernel of corn had been sheared from the cob.
 It wasn’t a tornado.
 It was raccoons.
 I nearly burst into tears.

 And then I sat up all night with a shotgun in my lap and waited for them to come back.
 But they didn’t.

 And I remembered the story of Job, as translated by the horror novelist Stephen King. “‘When his life was ruined, his family killed, his farm destroyed, Job knelt down on the ground and yelled up to the heavens, ‘Why, God?
 Why me?’ and the thundering voice of God answered, ‘There’s just something about you that pisses me off.’ ”

-To me, that seemed to sum up my gardening experience in a nutshell.
+To me, that seemed to sum up my vegetable gardening experience in a nutshell.

 But still, I persist.
 It gets better with practice.
 You learn ways to outsmart the pestilence and train the dogs.
-Weather becomes a favorite topic of conversation because you’re watching for storms, waiting for rain and preparing for frost.
+The weather becomes a favorite topic of conversation because you’re watching for storms, waiting for rain and preparing for frost.

 It doesn’t get much better than this.
 That’s what I tell myself when I slice into a fresh, heirloom tomato just picked from the vine.
 After all, in the words of Will Rogers, “The farmer has to be an optimist or he wouldn’t still be a farmer.”